httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Completeness {#upload-complete}

-An upload is incomplete until it is explicitly marked as completed by the client.
+An upload is incomplete until it is explicitly marked as completed by the client or the server.
 After this point, no representation data can be appended anymore.

 The `Upload-Complete` request header field conveys the completeness state. `Upload-Complete` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a Boolean ({{Section 3.3.6 of STRUCTURED-FIELDS}}) and indicates whether the upload is complete or not.
 Other values MUST cause the entire header field to be ignored.